Carlyle's second-quarter earnings drop as energy funds suffer

-(Reuters) - Private equity firm Carlyle Group LP (CG.O) said on Wednesday its second-quarter earnings dropped 38 percent year-on-year as the value of its energy and hedge funds decreased, even as it generated more cash by cashing out on several of its assets.
+July 29 (Reuters) - Private equity firm Carlyle Group LP said on Wednesday its second-quarter earnings dropped 38 percent year-on-year as the value of its energy and hedge funds decreased, even as it generated more cash by cashing out on several of its assets.

 Carlyle’s private equity portfolio appreciated 5 percent in the second quarter, roughly in line with last year.
 But its energy funds depreciated amid lower commodity prices, and its hedge fund unit Claren Road Asset Management also saw losses.